fmichea/bracoujl/README.markdown

 First, you really don't want if you don't already know where to search.
-Within 20 instructions, you'll fall into a loop that copies 512 bytes of data, byte by byte, in like 4 instructions, then another loop...
+Within 20 instructions, you'll fall into a loop that copies 512 bytes of data, byte by byte, in like 4 instructions per byte, then another loop that does it with anohter 512 bytes, then...
 You get it.

-Also, it will begin really painful, really quickly, to follow what call you are in and what was executed before in that function.
+Also, it will become really painful, really quickly, to follow what call you are in and what was executed before in that function.
 Also your CPU will switch to interrupts all the time, ....
 So you probably want to try this tool if you have no idea where to search for.

 ### What does it support?

 It supports:

  - (Conditional) Call backtracking and detection.
- - (Conditional) jumps detection, with triggering/fall-through edge detection.
+ - (Conditional) Jumps detection, with triggering/fall-through edge detection.
- - Interrupt detection.
+ - Interrupts detection.
- - Function and interrupt separation.
+ - Function and interrupt separation, in multiple files, for readability.
  - Memory changes support (if your ROM executes banked memory, you might execute two totally different functions that share the same address).
  - Disassembly support directly in bracoujl if the processor supports it: